Get A Quote

 4. Color-Coding

 Electrical wires are color-coded to certain standards for consistency.
-That helps electricians and others handling wires understand wire function and the voltage it carries.
+That helps electricians and others handling wires understand wire function and its voltage.
 Color codes allow for quick identification, making wiring jobs simpler.
 You might see colors like:

 • White insulation denotes 14-gauge wires rated for 15 amps.